 Issued at 5:10 am EST on Saturday 11 July 2020

 for the period until midnight EST Tuesday 14 July 2020.

 Please be aware

-Wind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
+Wind and wave forecasts are averages.
+Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
+Maximum waves can be twice the forecast height.

 Winds: Variable about 10 knots.
 Seas: Below 1 metre.
-Weather: Partly cloudy.
-The chance of a thunderstorm in the afternoon and evening.
+Weather: Cloudy.
+90% chance of showers.
+The chance of a thunderstorm.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine

 Check the latest Coastal Waters Forecast or Local Waters Forecast at http://www.bom.gov.au/vic/forecasts/map.shtml for information on wind, wave and weather conditions for these coastal zones.